The History of the New Zealand Orchid Society

 - Central pillars were 5.5 metres, with 60, 9 meter long ‘petals’ covered with mirror foil and lit by 200 bulbs radiating out from the centre.

-In Nov.
-1994, the NZOS, in association with SAOS, HOS, and the AOC, mounted a display at the Ellerslie Flower Show.
+In November 1994, the New Zealand Orchid Society, in association with South Auckland Orchid Society, Howick Orchid Society, and the Auckland Orchid Club, mounted a display at the Ellerslie Flower Show.
 The result – a Gold Medal.

-Encouraged to participate by the organisers, the NZOS decided to mount a display again at the Nov 2001 Ellerslie Flower Show – the result – another Gold Medal.
+Encouraged to participate by the organisers, the New Zealand Orchid Society decided to mount a display again at the Nov 2001 Ellerslie Flower Show – the result – another Gold Medal.